mehulagrawal/Apriori_and_FP-Growth/README.md

-# Apriori and FP-Growth in Python
+# Apriori and FP-Growth in Python 3

-This is a complete and original implementation of Apriori and FP-Growth algorithms in python.
+This is a complete and original implementation of Apriori and FP-Growth algorithms in python 3.
 Frequent itemsets and Association rules for different values of support and confidence for the groceries.csv dataset have been added too.

 ## Authors:
 1. [Mehul Agrawal](https://www.linkedin.com/in/mehul-agrawal/)